-We interrupt this Focused in 14 program to bring you an entirely unrelated, very long post that I'm sure will bore many, but might just be interesting to some.
+We interrupt your regularly scheduled program to bring you an entirely unrelated, very long post that I'm sure will bore many, but might just be interesting to some.
 Either way, I hope you all read it...you'll understand why once you do.

 I'm a blogger.
-It's still weird to say sometimes, because in my mind, I'm a SAHMom and that's my only “job”.
-In reality, I'm a blogger.
+It's still weird to say sometimes because in my mind, I'm a SAHM and that's my only “job”.
+In reality, I'm a blogger and a Work-at-Home-Mom.
 I'm technically a professional blogger.
 And the reality of being a professional blogger is that the work never sleeps.
 The stress never sleeps.
 But the passion never sleeps either.
 So, as you can imagine, the reality of the situation is…my blog makes money.
 Not much money right now, but it does make money.

 Let me explain better…